yolomeus/probing-search/README.md

 # Probing Search

+This readme serves as a quickstart guide for running experiments.
+For further details on the overall project structure and intended use, please visit [**here**](https://github.com/yolomeus/pytorch-template).

 ## Requirements

 The code is tested using python 3.7 in a virtual anaconda environment.
 All required packages can be found